Privacy Policy

 Sensitive personal data, e.g. photo identification and proof of residential address is kept separately by a Partner of the Firm in hard copy only in a secure location.

-For information on the security of personal data that we share with third parties please see “Who Do We Share Your Personal Data With?” and “Sharing Your Personal Data Outside The EEA” above.
+For information on the security of personal data that we share with third parties please see “Who Do We Share Your Personal Data With?” and “Sharing Your Personal Data Outside The UK” above.

 Subject to the points below we will retain your personal data for so long as you are a client of the Firm or the contact for a client of the Firm.
 This will include the lifetime of any intellectual property you own where we remain responsible for maintenance and record keeping.